 Finally, we estimate these terms using random matrix theory.
-We compute both their expectations and variances and show that the terms concentrate to values that only depend on the spectrum of A{trn} .
+We show that the terms concentrate to values that only depend on the spectrum of A{trn} .
 Then, using assumption 2.4, we approximate the spectrum of A{trn} using the Marchenko Pastur distribution.
 Then, since the terms concentrate, we can approximate the expectation of the product with the product of the expectation.